What Are Wisdom Teeth?

 - If your wisdom tooth has only broken through part of your gum then a flap of gum may appear under-which food and bacteria can get trapped.
 If this is left untreated, it may lead to a gum infection.

-- If you jaw is not big enough to accompany your wisdom teeth then they can become impacted and unable to break through your jaw.
+- If you jaw is not big enough to accommodate your wisdom teeth then they can become impacted and unable to erupt through the jaw properly.

 - Impacted wisdom teeth can cause cysts to form in your mouth and in some rare circumstance can lead to tumours.